COVID-19 INFORMATION & FAQ

 Information to date suggests that COVID-19 causes mild-to-moderate illness and symptoms like the flu, including fever, cough, and difficulty breathing.

-IMPORTANT HEALTH INFO FOR THOSE WHO RECENTLY TRAVELED AND EXPERIENCE SYMPTOMS
+IMPORTANT HEALTH INFO FOR THOSE WHO EXPERIENCE SYMPTOMS

-If you recently traveled and feel sick with fever, cough or trouble breathing; OR you develop symptoms within 14 days of traveling, you should:
+If you feel sick with fever, cough or trouble breathing; OR you develop symptoms within 14 days of traveling, you should:

-- Seek medical care right away.
-Call ahead and tell them about your travel and symptoms.
+Seek medical care right away.
+Call ahead and tell them about any travel you may have recently done and your symptoms.

 This is an emerging, rapidly changing situation.
 For questions please contact the Erie County Department of Health COVID-19 Information Line at 716-858-2929 or the New York State Department of Health Novel Coronavirus Hotline at 1-888-364-3065.